Road train: Europe

 Since 2015, Spain has permitted B-doubles with a length of up to 25.25 m and weighing up to 60 tonnes to travel on certain routes.
+In July 2024, after 5 years of testing, HCTs have been permitted on Spanish territory, with lengths of up to 32 meters (105 ft) and 70 gross tonnes.

+Since 2016, Eoin Gavin Transport, Shannon and Dennison Trailers, Kildare have been trialling 25.25 m B-doubles on the Irish motorways.
+In Feb 2024, The Pallet Network announced four B-doubles to operate between Dublin, Cork and Galway.

 In 2020, a small number of road trains were operating between Belgium and the Netherlands.

 Mexico

-For Mexico the road trains exist in a very small form due to the highway sizes and streets in the principal cities, and there are only permitted 2 trailers joined with a pup or dolly created for this purpose, recently the regulations tend to be more severe and strict to avoid overloading and frequent accident chance, to adhere to the federal rules of transportation.
+In Mexico road trains exist in a limited capacity due to the sizes of roads in its larger cities, and they are only allowed to pull 2 trailers joined with a pup or dolly created for this purpose.
+Recently the regulations tend to be more severe and strict to avoid overloading and accidents, to adhere to the federal rules of transportation.
 Truck drivers must obtain a certificate to certify that the driver is capable to manipulate and drive that type of vehicle.

-All the tractor vehicles that make road train type transport in the country (along with the normal security requirements) need to have visual warnings like...
+All the tractor vehicles that make road train type transport in the country (along with the normal security requirements) need to have visual warnings like;